joaoribeirodasilva/acgm_agent/README.md

 # Application Cluster Gateway Agent (ACGM Agent)

-The ACGM Agent is an agent software that is placed alongside the NGINX server in order to perform administrative tasks and metrics collection.
+The ACGM Agent is an agent software that is placed alongside the docker containers and hosts (physical or virtual).

+**NOTE:** This code is in active development and it's not in a usable state yet!